-Dress code - business casual attire is required, more specific requirements will be discussed during the mandatory orientation.
+Dress code - business casual attire is required; more specific requirements will be discussed during the mandatory orientation.

-Respect for hosts and other students - treat everyone in a respectful manner, you are not only representing yourself, you are representing the University of Houston.
+Respect for hosts and other students - treat everyone in a respectful manner; you are not only representing yourself, you are representing the University of Houston.

-Although 100 points have been assigned to this component of your grade, unprofessional behavior in Panama can cause your grade deduction to increase at the discretion of the professor (including a grade of F for the course).
+Although 100 points have been assigned to this component of your grade, unprofessional behavior in Panama may lead to additional grade penalties at the discretion of the professor (including a grade of F for the course).